 Hats off – avoiding deadlock in business ownership

 Business owners, particularly in small businesses, can often wear too many hats.
-Whether it be as shareholder, director and/or employee, each hat carries very different rights and responsibilities: Shareholders: investors in the business and their relationship to each other is governed by the Companies Act and any shareholder agreement (if one is in place).
-Directors:
+Whether it be as a shareholder, director and/or employee, each of these hats carries very different rights and responsibilities:- Shareholders: investors in the business and their relationship to each other is governed by the Companies Act and any shareholder agreement (if one is

 The Office Christmas Party: How to avoid a HR Hangover